TwitsTeen/VideoTube/README.md

 - User authentication.
 - Video upload, playback, and streaming.
-- View count, Likes.
+- View count, likes, comments.
 - Profile management and channels.
 - Search videos.
 - Responsive design for desktop and mobile devices.

 ## Yet to be implemented

-- Comments
 - Subscriptions

 ## Installation